stream-gift/vod-saver/README.md

 Furthermore, we are looking to integrate further with Theta Edge Cloud's services, as we have been experimenting with NVENC encoding which can be used to process our videos.

+We also utilize the open source tool  [yt-dlp](https://github.com/yt-dlp/yt-dlp) for downloading VODs